 What is a financial model and why do I need one?

 We get this question a lot, but the main reason you need a basic financial model is to see how your business is doing!
 Looking at your bank account is not enough.
 Here are a few of the blog posts we’ve written about budgeting and financial modeling:

 What type of education and work experience does a financial analyst have?

-Analysts typically have a Bachelor of Science in Business or more specifically in Business Finance and/or an Masters in Business Administration.
+Analysts typically have a Bachelor of Science in Business or more specifically in Business Finance and/or a Masters in Business Administration.

-They’ve often often worked for larger investments banks or in the finance departments of a large corporations.
+They’ve often worked for larger investment banks or in the finance departments of large corporations.

 How do I know if my financial analyst is doing a good job?